quickwit-oss/quickwit/docs/log-management/otel-service.md

 Quickwit natively supports the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/reference/specification/protocol/otlp/) and provides a gRPC endpoint to receive spans from an OpenTelemetry collector.
 This endpoint is enabled by default.

-When enabled, Quickwit will start the gRPC service ready to receive spans from an OpenTelemetry collector.
-The spans are indexed on  the `otel-trace-v0` index, and this index will be automatically created if not present.
+When enabled, Quickwit will start the gRPC service ready to receive logs from an OpenTelemetry collector.
+The logs are indexed in the `otel-logs-v0_7` index by default, and this index will be automatically created if not present.
 The index doc mapping is described in the next [section](#trace-and-span-data-model).

 If for any reason, you want to disable this endpoint, you can:
 - Set the `QW_ENABLE_OTLP_ENDPOINT` environment variable to `false` when starting Quickwit.